 First, let’s take a look at each one individually.

 Also known as ube, the purple yam is a distinct species of yam native to South East Asia.
-Yams grow as a tuber underground.
+They grow as a tuber underground.
 Above ground the vined plant can grow rapidly and long.
-The purple yam has a sweet and nutty flavor with hints of vanilla and pistachio.
+They have a sweet and nutty flavor with hints of vanilla and pistachio.

 Ube is high in vitamin C, antioxidants, and resistant starch.
-Yams, in general, are a good source of beta carotene, although the purple variants contain less than orange variants.
+A yam, in general, is a good source of beta carotene, although the purple variants contain less than orange variants.
 The purple yam is also relatively high in anthocyanin, an antioxidant that gives it its purple color.

 There are many different varieties of sweet potato with purple color.
 Depending on the region you live in, the ones you find at your local store could be from one out of a dozen different varieties.
 The species most common in the United States is Ipomoea batatas, which grows in many different colors.

-The purple sweet potato is native to Polynesia and South America and is a good source of beta carotene like the purple yam.
-Also, like the purple yam, the purple coloration comes from the anthocyanin content.
+They are native to Polynesia and South America and are a good source of beta carotene like the purple yam.
+Also, the purple coloration comes from the anthocyanin content.

-Purple sweet potatoes are high in oligosaccharides, which are prebiotics promoting healthy gut flora.
+This type of sweet potato is high in oligosaccharides, which are prebiotics promoting healthy gut flora.

-- Okinawa Sweet Potatoes: Okinawa’s originated in Central and South America but are locally grown in Hawaii.
-They have white skin with deep purple flesh.
+- Okinawan sweet originated in Central and South America but are locally grown in Hawaii.
+Okinawan sweet has white skin with deep purple flesh.
 Although they have a bluish-purple color, their texture is dry and starchy with a mildly sweet and bitter aftertaste.

 - Stokes purple was initially native to North Carolina but is grown commercially in Central California.
-Stokes has purple skin and flesh, a moist and starchy texture and a mildly sweet floral taste.
+This sweet potato has purple skin and flesh, a moist and starchy texture and a mildly sweet floral taste.
 Available year-round, these sweet potatoes have purple-tinted skin with a deep purple flesh that intensifies when cooked.

-Purple yam or Dioscorea alata, grows underground like sweet potatoes.
+Dioscorea alata, or purple yam, grows underground like sweet potatoes.
 They are considered an invasive species in the southern US.

 Purple yams contain the toxin dioscorine and must be thoroughly cooked to make them suitable for human consumption.
 Dioscorine, a neurotoxin, can cause nausea, dizziness, and vomiting in small doses, and convulsions or other serious side effects in large quantities.

-Notably, many cultivars of the purple yam are sterile, so wild dispersal of the fruit is uncommon.
-Accordingly, purple yams throughout South East Asia are indicators of ancient human migration used by evolutionary biologists and anthropologists.
+Notably, many cultivars are sterile, so wild dispersal of the fruit is uncommon.
+Accordingly, they are indicators of ancient human migration used by evolutionary biologists and anthropologists.

 On the other hand, purple sweet potatoes come in many different varieties depending on the region in which they are found.
-Some varieties are cultivated extensively in the US, whereas others are native to South East Asia, like the purple yam.
+Some varieties are cultivated extensively in the US, whereas others are native to South East Asia.

 Since they are grown differently and come from different areas of the world, one would think they taste different.
 Let’s examine the taste and texture of a purple sweet potato and purple yam.

-What does a purple yam taste like?
 The purple yam has a sweet and nutty flavor with hints of vanilla and pistachio.
 The texture is soft like a potato when cooked.
 If you like your potatoes sweet, this makes a good alternative.

 Purple yams may be difficult to find in the supermarket.
 Therefore, they may be unavailable for a recipe.
-For this reason, many people ask, can I substitute purple sweet potato for purple yams or Ube?
+For this reason, many people wonder if they can substitute one for the other in a recipe.

-Purple sweet potatoes and purple yams can substitute for each other due to their similar tastes and textures.
+Purple sweet potatoes and purple yams can substitute for each other in recipes due to their similar tastes and textures.
 They can both be boiled, steamed, baked, fried, shredded, roasted or made into chips.
-Substitute purple sweet potatoes or purple yams each with equal quantities.
+Substitute them with equal quantities.

 - Ice cream

-Purple sweet potatoes can be cooked similar to regular sweet potatoes or white potatoes.
+Purple sweet potatoes can be cooked similar to regular sweet or white potatoes.
 They can be used for the following recipes:

 They require a longer cooking time than orange sweet potatoes so keep this in mind when preparing your recipe.

 With the rising prices of just about everything lately, the cost of something certainly matters to most people.
 The price may sway your decision about which food to use.
 Therefore, let’s examine which one costs more.

 In the United States, it is rare to find fresh purple yams.
 Purple sweet potatoes, however, are readily available and cheap to acquire.
 In South East Asia, it may be easier and cheaper to get purple yams.

-I conducted an extensive search for purple yams and purple sweet potatoes online.
+To conduct original research, I visited local supermarkets and searched online for their prices.
 I was only able to find purple yams on Amazon.
-Purple jams made with purple yams were more available, and I found those in most stores.
+Jams made with them were more available, and I found those in most stores.

 - Purple sweet potatoes